 Altogether this represents about 150 km of paved, mostly 3-metre wide trail for walkers, bicyclists and rollerbladers.
 The present status of the Greater Niagara Circle Route (Spring 2008).

-Funding has been provided by the Regional Municipality of Niagara conditional upon matching funds being provided by the local municipality for its section of the route.
+Funding has been provided by Niagara Region conditional upon matching funds being provided by the local municipality for its section of the route.
 The Region has committed approximately $4,500,000, with the local municipalities agreeing to match that.
 The Federal Government committed $500,000 through the Millennium Fund as well, and the Federal and Provincial Government each contributed $600,000 through the Canada-Ontario Infrastructure Program.
-A Private Sector Campaign has contributed about $200,000.
+A private sector campaign has contributed about $200,000.